feyrian/explorer/README.md

 ### License

+Copyright (c) 2018, Tau Foundation
 Copyright (c) 2015, Iquidus Technology
 Copyright (c) 2015, Luke Williams
 All rights reserved.

 Redistribution and use in source and binary forms, with or without